AdamCottrill/glisDbTools/README.md

-In many instances, it is more efficient to work a single large template rather than several small ones, the merge_template() function will take two populated templates and attept to merge them into a single accdb file.
-The operation will fail if a contraint in the database is violated (e.g. - duplicate or orphans records).
+In many instances, it is more efficient to work a single large template rather than several small ones, the merge_template() function will take two populated templates and attempt to merge them into a single accdb file.
+The operation will fail if a constraint in the database is violated (e.g. - duplicate or orphans records).